 The Education Coordinator oversees all members in charge of maintaining curriculum based aspects of the facility by assigning support jobs and monitoring their completion.

-Responsibilities for each class coordinator include scheduling workdays for the respective class members (3-Day and 4-Day only), maintaining calendars of class events, serving as class historian, assisting with the scheduling and execution of field trips, and maintaining class communications.
+The class coordinator includes scheduling workdays for the class members, maintaining calendars of class events, serving as class historian, assisting with the scheduling and execution of field trips, and maintaining class communications.